dobesv/parcel-plugin-assets-list/README.md

     # or
     npm install parcel-plugin-assets-list

-Then create an assets file, for example a file `app.assets`:
+Then create an URLs file, for example a file `assets.urls`:

     # HTML templates
     templates/a.html